MAbbasRafiq/Team-Task-Manager/README.md

 ## Contact

-For issues or inquiries, please reach out to [your-email@example.com].
+For issues or inquiries, reach out to abbasrafiq82@gmail.com .

 ---